Christians dismiss Karnataka ‘bribe’

-Church leaders in Karnataka have dismissed a state government offer of funds for Christian welfare schemes as a sham.
+Government offer of funds for Christian welfare schemes nothing but a 'sham'

 Chief Minister B. S. Yeddyyurappa yesterday earmarked 500 million rupees (US$11.11 million) for Christian development projects in his state budget presented to the legislative assembly.